Wondering what to serve with beef Wellington?

 That said, you don’t want to put your effort (not to mention, money) to waste by serving it with some subpar side dish.

 You should give it the spotlight it deserves, so it’s best to pair it with a simple side dish that won’t clash or overpower its exquisite goodness.

-You might be wary serving Brussels sprouts with your expensive entree because of their bad reputation, but hear me out.
+You might be wary of serving Brussels sprouts with your expensive entree because of their bad reputation, but hear me out.

 In fact, they actually have a sweet, creamy, nutty, and earthy flavor that will work excellently with beef Wellington.